HubertLipinski/DumbCoin/README.md

   https://hubertlipinski.github.io/DumbCoin/

 ## API
   DubmCoin provides an api for blockchain.
-You can downloadPostman collection [here](https://www.getpostman.com/collections/91b80ec4246ab266794e)
+You can download Postman collection [here](https://www.getpostman.com/collections/91b80ec4246ab266794e)
   #### Variables
   **{{address}}** - Your address on which API server is running i.e localhost <br/>
   **{{port}}** - Port on which API server is running i.e 6010